How to Choose Between an Instagram Business Account and a Creator Account

 So, what tools do Professional Instagram accounts provide?

-Growth Analytics (Business + Creator accounts)
+Growth Analytics and Instagram Insights (Business + Creator accounts)

-- Access to Instagram Creator Studio.
+Access to Instagram Creator Studio.
 Instagram’s Creator Studio dashboard gives a simplified view into follower information such as age and gender.
-Creator Studio also allows you to see profile activity, accounts reached and impressions.
+Creator Studio also allows you to see profile page activity, accounts reached and impressions.

 Shoppable Posts (Business + Creator accounts)

-Flexible Messaging (Creator accounts)
+Flexible Messaging (Business + Creator accounts)

 Limitations of Creator Accounts

-Maximizing Brand Partnerships with Professional Accounts
+Maximizing Brand Partnerships with an Instagram Business Profile

 A recent survey found that 76% of influencers have been asked by brand or agency partners to include whitelisting and boosting as part of campaign deliverables.
 Given that influencer collaborations and sponsored posts only seem to keep growing, brands will continue to invest in high-quality influencer partnerships based less on organic engagement rates and more on who the content can reach.